Open-source machine learning

-Toolkits like Fairlearn, InterpretML, and Error Analysis enable you to gain deeper insights into the behaviors of your machine learning model, detect unfairness and errors, and find ways to build more responsible machine learning programs.
+Toolkits like Fairlearn, InterpretML, and Error Analysis enable you to gain deeper insights into the behaviours of your machine learning model, detect unfairness and errors, and find ways to build more responsible machine learning programmes.

-DeepSpeed is a deep learning optimization library that delivers extreme-scale model training for everyone, from data scientists training on massive supercomputers to those training on low-end clusters or even on a single GPU.
+DeepSpeed is a deep learning optimisation library that delivers extreme-scale model training for everyone, from data scientists training on massive supercomputers to those training on low-end clusters or even on a single GPU.

 OpenAI offers tools for developing, training, and comparing reinforcement learning algorithms.

 MLFlow helps you manage all parts of the machine learning lifecycle—all the way from experimentation to deployment.